What Is an Effects Loop?

 What It Is

-The 4-cable method uses four cables to connect a multi-effects unit (like a Helix, QC, or HX Effects) to an amp that has an effects loop.
-The four cables are:
+The 4-cable method uses four cables to connect a multi-effects unit (like a Helix, QC, or HX Effects) to an amp that has an effects loop:

 What It Gives You